Bin Laden's Death May Speed Afghan War Settlement

 Is the situation in Afghanistan significantly different than it was 10 days ago?

-Dr. VALI NASR (Former Senior Advisor, Special Representative for Afghanistan and Pakistan, State Department): The military situation is probably not significantly different than it was 10 days ago.
+VALI NASR: The military situation is probably not significantly different than it was 10 days ago.
 The political situation is significantly different than it was 10 days ago.

 INSKEEP: How so?